vipup/chessAI/README.md

 - White pieces on ranks 1-2, Black pieces on ranks 7-8

 ### 2. Piece Movement
-- **Pawn**: Moves forward one square; two squares from starting position; captures diagonally; promotes to Queen/Rook/Bishop/Knight when reaching the opposite end
+- **Pawn**: Moves forward one square; two squares from starting position; captures diagonally; en passant capture available; promotes to Queen/Rook/Bishop/Knight when reaching the opposite end
 - **Knight**: Moves in L-shape (2 squares in one direction, then 1 perpendicular); can jump over pieces
 - **Bishop**: Moves diagonally any number of squares
 - **Rook**: Moves horizontally or vertically any number of squares